47chapters/letsgo/docs/reference/letsgo-cli.md

 #### yarn ops domain rm

-Disassociate a custom domain from form the _web_ or _API_ component of a deployment.
+Disassociate a custom domain from the _web_ or _API_ component of a deployment.
 After disassociation, the component is no longer reachable using URLs with the custom domain name.
 The DNS records you have set up previously to enable the custom domain can be manually removed.

 To remove the custom domain for the _API_ component of the default deployment in the default region: